treeframework/generic.normalize/README.md

 ## Installation

-You can install `ratio` object via Bower, npm, Git Submodule, or copy and paste.
+You can install `normalize` module via Bower, npm, Git Submodule, or copy and paste.

 ### Install using Bower: